nerfstudio-project/gsplat/docs/source/apis/strategy.rst

 or a
 `torch.nn.ParameterDict <https://pytorch.org/docs/stable/generated/torch.nn.ParameterDict.html>`_
 with at least the following keys: {"means", "scales", "quats", "opacities"}.
-On top of these attributes, arbitrarily number of extra attributes are supported.
+On top of these attributes, an arbitrary  number of extra attributes are supported.
 Besides the parameters, it also expects a Dict of `torch.optim.Optimizer <https://pytorch.org/docs/stable/optim.html>`_ with the same keys as the parameters, and each optimizer should correspond to only one learnable parameter.